Marine Environmental Approvals

 Many of these plans have formats mandated under legislation.
 MScience has been through the process of meeting these format requirements many times while balancing the needs of development proponents.

-Marine Management Plans: we like to produce concise functional documents which meet plan objectives with clear testable outcomes.
+Marine Management and Monitoring Plans: we like to produce concise functional documents which meet plan objectives with clear testable outcomes.
 We have produced many MMPs (and their associated monitoring plans) for both multi-user areas and isolated areas where the management role rests with the developer alone.

 Dredging and Spoil Disposal Management Plans: these are often highly formulaic and we try to keep text to a minimum while capturing key management triggers and actions.
 We have considerable experience in developing these plans and their related monitoring designs to meet outcome-based conditions for many recent Pilbara projects.